k1L0g/k1L0g/README.md

 ## Welcome, I'm Kevin!
  Computer Networking & Cybersecurity Practitioner in Development

 Advancing practical IT expertise on the path to a future Security Operations Center (SOC) role and a long-term career as a Security Engineer.
-This repository demonstrates projects in Active Directory, secure network topologies, and end-user device management, equipping me for high-stakes cyber defense operations
+This repository demonstrates projects in Active Directory, secure network topologies, and end-user device management-- equipping me for high-stakes cyber defense operations

 ## Projects